Welcome to the Maves Lab

 and her colleagues are working to make muscle cells invulnerable to muscular dystrophy, a disease that weakens a person's muscles until they stop working.
 The lab's

 uses zebrafish and mouse models of muscular dystrophy to determine why some types of muscle fibers resist muscular dystrophy, while others are susceptible to it.
 The Maves team uses this knowledge to pursue gene and drug therapies that could lessen the disease's effects – or cure it altogether.

 to study how different types of heart muscle cells form and how errors in this process cause heart defects.
 One of the team's goals is to understand the genetic pathways that control how stem cells differentiate into heart muscle cells.
 Ultimately, the researchers hope these studies will improve our knowledge of how to use stem cells to repair heart defects.

 Lisa Maves, PhD, is an acting assistant professor of pediatrics at the University of Washington School of Medicine.
-Maves received her PhD from the University of Washington and completed postdoctoral research at the University of Oregon and at Fred Hutchinson Cancer Research Center.
-She was a staff scientist at Fred Hutchinson Cancer Research Center before joining Seattle Children's Research Institute in 2012.
+Maves received her PhD from the University of Washington and completed postdoctoral research at the University of Oregon and at Fred Hutch.
+She was a staff scientist at Fred Hutch before joining Seattle Children's Research Institute in 2012.